-Toka Launches to Help Strengthen Countries’ Cyber Defenses
+Toka Launches to Strengthen Countries’ Cyber Defenses

-Tel Aviv, Israel — Toka, the cyber capacity-building company, announced today that it has raised $12.5 million in seed funding to help governmental agencies tasked with keeping their citizens and government institutions safe transform their cyber-defenses.
-Toka will design and help these agencies build a unique cyber strategy and suite of software products.
+Tel Aviv, Israel — Toka, the cyber capacity-building company, announced today that it has raised $12.5 million in seed funding to help governmental agencies tasked with keeping their citizens and government institutions safe and transform their cyber-defenses.
+Toka will design and help these agencies build a unique cyber strategy and suite of cybersecurity software products.
 The investors include: Andreessen Horowitz, Dell Technologies Capital, Entrée Capital, Launch Capital, and Ray Rothrock, CEO of cyber analytics firm RedSeal.

-“The proliferation of connected devices and the rise of IoT have transformed the digital and security landscape, creating new threats as well as opportunities for those entrusted with keeping their people safe.
+“The proliferation of connected devices and the rise of IoT have transformed the digital and security landscape, giving rise to new threats as well as opportunities for those entrusted with keeping their people safe.
 Governmental, law enforcement, and security agencies are in the process of adapting to this new cyber era, creating a huge market need,” said Yair Snir, managing director at Dell Technologies Capital.
 “The team at Toka has unparalleled experience at the highest levels of cybersecurity, and with their technical and strategic know-how, combined with this investment, they can fill this need and build a great business.”

 Headquartered in Tel Aviv, Israel, Toka was co-founded by: retired Brig.
 Gen. Yaron Rosen, former Chief of Israel Defense Forces Cyber Staff; Alon Kantor, former Vice President of Business Development for Check Point; Kfir Waldman, former CEO of cyber and mobile companies Kayhut and Go Arc; and Ehud Barak, former Israeli Prime Minister and Minister of Defense.